joshnevin/PhysicalLayerGP/README.md

 # PhysicalLayerGP
 Trying to re-create the main results from David's recent paper.

-This is a branch for MATLAB code using the GaussianProcessRegressor library
+This is a project using MATLAB's GaussianProcessRegressor library and the Python SkLearn GPR library.